 Although agile transformation can begin with any individual in your organisation, it’s only with full support from your key leadership team that it can really begin to have a tangible impact.
 Despite agile working gaining traction fast, the majority of more established businesses operate with a waterfall approach, in which a project is completed in linear steps.
 Because this structure has been traditionally applied by many more organisations within the business world, it can feel difficult for leaders working within waterfall structures to explore a new approach.

 By engaging with your leadership team from the very beginning of your agile transformation, you can ensure that the most influential individuals within your organisation are on board.
+It might be prudent to sit with the leadership team and form strategies for the best way forward.
+Considering agile team assessments (visit https://tilt365.com/Products/Team-Assessments for more information on that) for both the leadership group as well as any subsequent teams you may build can be beneficial in figuring out the best approach based on individual as well as collective strengths.
 Not only will this help your business adopt new structures more quickly, but you’ll also be much more likely to gain the full support of teams who follow the guidance of your leadership team too.

 Remember that real change takes time